-It is not your job to change your husband, make him grow or get him to convert.
+Even if you’re in an unequally yoked marriage, it is not your job to change your husband, make him grow or get him to convert.
 That’s the Holy Spirit’s job, not yours.

 You can invite your husband to church if you think he might come.
 You can share some of your testimony if you think he might be interested.
 You can tell him about the cool Bible story you just read if you think he’d care.

 But you can’t force him to believe or care.
 You have to let him choose for himself.

 Just as your husband has the right and responsibility to choose what he will believe and how he will behave, you also have the right and responsibility to choose for yourself how YOU will behave.

 This means that if you choose to be a Christian, you also choose to act like one.

 This means practicing the fruits of the spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control (Gal 5:22-23)

 It means living out all of the characteristics of love listed in 1 Corinthians 13: patience, kindness, no envy, no boasting and no pride.
 It means no dishonoring others, putting yourself first, angering easily, or keeping record of wrongs.
 It means rejoicing in the truth, always protecting, always trusting, always hoping and always persevering.

 Can you say you do all of these things consistently?